Chapter 04

 Repertoire:

-Classic: includes works by composers such as Mozart, Beethoven, Brahms, Tchaikovsky, among others.
+Classical: includes works by composers such as Mozart, Beethoven, Brahms, Tchaikovsky, among others.

 Romantic: works by composers such as Chopin, Schumann, Mahler, etc.